 Can emojis negatively affect brand perception?

-Yes, overusing or misusing emojis can make a brand seem unprofessional or out of touch.
-Choosing emojis that don’t align with your brand voice or audience expectations can undermine credibility and create confusion instead of connection.
+Yes.
+Overusing or misusing emojis can make a brand seem unprofessional, spammy, or out of touch.
+If an emoji doesn’t fit your brand voice or audience expectations, it can weaken credibility instead of strengthening connection.

 Are emojis effective in B2B marketing?